cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 Jailbreaking in the US is perfectly legal.
 In 2010, the US Copyright Office declared jailbreaking to be an exception to the Digital Millennium Copyright Act.

-You may want to check in your country as to whether it is legal there or not before proceeding, however in most countries it should be fine.
+You may want to check in your country whether it is legal there or not before proceeding, however in most countries it should be fine.

 ## What is a package manager?